Université de Bordeaux – bât A11

-- Fluid mechanics and Numerical methods ; specialized in multiphase flows, interfaces dynamic and tracking, contact line dynamic
+- Fluid mechanics and Numerical methods ; specialized in multiphase flows, interfaces dynamic and tracking, level set method, contact line dynamic

-- Project: development and management of the Notus CFD code
+- Project: development of the Notus CFD code

-- Teaching: multiphase flows, CFD Industrial codes, scientific computing
+- Teaching: multiphase flows, numerical methods, CFD Industrial codes, scientific computing

 - Post-doc. at I2M, Apr.
 2014 – Aug.
 2015:

 - Ph.D. at Laboratoire Jean Kuntzmann, Grenoble, Sept.
 2004 – Nov.
 2008